speterlin/quant-trading/README.md

 ## License

-The modules are available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The packages are available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).